jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 ### Customer service

 First, in customer service, you learn to be humble and diligent in the face of degenerate treatment.
-While every customer service job doesn’t necessarily guarantee that you’ll be treated like trash by the customers and employees, it is a guarantee that you’ll be paid a low wage, have no control over the people you have to interact with, and—if you want to keep your job—do it with a smile.&nbsp;
+While every customer service job doesn’t necessarily guarantee that you’ll be treated like trash by the customers and employees, it is a guarantee that you’ll be paid a low wage, have no control over the people you have to interact with, and—if you want to keep your job—do it with a smile.

 Working in customer service is a paid internship in emotional discipline.
-This should make you ambitious in a way that simply being impoverished simply can’t.&nbsp;
+This should make you ambitious in a way that simply being impoverished simply can’t.

 We’ve already established that coming from a fatherless home leaves you without financial and emotional role models.
-However, it also does nothing to make you ambitious enough to escape that world.&nbsp;
+However, it also does nothing to make you ambitious enough to escape that world.

 ### Sales